Solar panel efficiency

 - When in use, solar panels slowly lose efficiency over time.

-- The efficiency of a solar system is higher or lower depending on external factors like pollen and snowfall.
+- The efficiency of a solar system also depends on external factors like pollen and snowfall, but many panels today operate at 15% to 20% efficiency.

 Today, the majority of commercially available solar panels have efficiency ratings between 15% and 20%, which means they can convert 15% to 20% of the available sunlight into energy.
-New technologies have produced some modern solar panels with tested efficiency ratings upward of 21% and 22%, however.
+The most efficient panels today have tested efficiency ratings upward of 21% and 22%, however.

-While a slight percentage increase may seem insignificant, even the smallest bit of extra solar power production can have a large impact on a system’s total energy generation over the life span of the panels.
+While a slight percentage increase may seem insignificant, even the smallest bit of extra solar power production can have a large impact on a system’s total energy generation over the life of the panels (modern panels may lose as little as 0.2% to 0.3% efficiency per year).

 What affects solar panel efficiency?